In this article:

 The purpose of this function is to identify the differences between 2 ranges, for example between multiple edited items against their original items.
 If you only want to check whether items exist in both ranges, you can use the EXIST function instead.

-COMPARE(data, range, type)
+COMPARE(data, range, type, names)

 type: